-75 Seasons of Baseball NLC
+75th Anniversary of Baseball NLC

-2021 marks 75 seasons of organized baseball in Newfoundland and Labrador.
+2022 marks the 75th anniversary of organized baseball in Newfoundland and Labrador.
 Stay tuned for more information as we celebrate our 75th anniversary throughout 2022!

 Message from Baseball NL

 On behalf of the Baseball NL Board of Directors, Committee Members, local associations, coaches, umpires and volunteers, I wish to extend my thanks and gratitude for your hard work, passion and dedication to our sport.